At EkhartYoga we believe yoga is for everyone. So here's a quick look at some of the main styles of yoga and their benefits.

-Hatha is for everyone - We recommend complete beginners start with a Hatha Yoga for Beginners program.
+Hatha is for everyone - We recommend complete beginners start with a Hatha Yoga for Beginners programme.
 This will give the foundational poses for most other styles of yoga.
-Experienced practitioners also benefit from Hatha classes because of the time taken to explore asana, for example as in Olav’s Animal Forces program.
+Experienced practitioners also benefit from Hatha classes because of the time taken to explore asana.

 Ashtanga is great for building up strength, flexibility and stamina.
 The repeated vinyasas improve upper body strength but can be challenging on the wrists and shoulders when you are starting out so it’s important to get your alignment right and to build up your practice.
 Read Yoga Therapy for your wrists and Jennilee’s article For the love of the shoulder for alignment tips and advice.
 Power Yoga and Rocket Yoga are styles which come from Ashtanga Yoga, both being physically demanding but without the set order sequence of Ashtanga.